Purple-flowered plants work well in most colour schemes, pairing just as effectively with whites and pastels as they do with hot reds and oranges.

 For a more classic look, combine different shades of purple flowers with pink- and white-flowered plants.

 Another benefit of growing purple-flowered plants is that they’re highly attractive to pollinators, with some showing an innate preference for purple flowers.

 Discover some of our favourite plants with purple flowers to grow, below.

-Verbena bonariensis is a popular garden perennial, though being half-hardy, is often grown as an annual.
-Unaffected by slugs, it’s great for providing both height and long-lasting colour in borders.
-Popular with pollinators.
+Verbena bonariensis is a popular garden perennial, grown for its plate-like purple flowers, which are attractive to a wide range of pollinators.
+It’s perfect for providing both height and long-lasting colour in borders.

-Lavender has become a garden stalwart due to its rich scent, colour and ease of growing.
-Be sure to take plenty of cuttings, and use the extra plants to make lavender bath oil or lavender bath bags.
+Lavender has become a garden stalwart due to its rich fragrance, gorgeous purple colour and ease of growing.
+It’s popular with pollinators, too.
 Grow it in full sun, in well-drained soil.

-Buddleias are deciduous shrubs commonly known as butterfly bushes.
+Buddleias are deciduous shrubs bearing masses of flowering panicles, which are popular with pollinators.
 They grow particularly well on chalky, lime-rich soils and are one of the best, if not the best, plants for attracting butterflies.
-Here’s how to prune buddleia in spring or summer.

 More plants with purple flowers